-Since the IPO closed on May 4, 2021, we had not used any of the net proceeds from the IPO as of March 31, 2021.
+On May 4, 2021, we closed our IPO of common stock under a registration statement on Form S-1 (File No. 333-255132) that was declared effective on April 29, 2021.
 Information related to our intended use of the proceeds from our IPO is included in the "Use of Proceeds" section of the final prospectus dated April 29, 2021, filed with the SEC pursuant to Rule 424(b)(4) under the Securities Act.
 There has been no material change in the planned use of proceeds from our IPO as described in the final prospectus.